LATEST ARTICLE

 5. Portability

-• An application written so it runs on Windows, macOS, and Linux with little or no change.
+Example: A program that runs on Windows, macOS, and Linux with minor or no modifications is highly portable.

 6. Scalability